lip6/Evinrude/README.md

 This is a prototype of the Evinrude tool developed by Jean-Baptiste Voron and Clément Démoulins while Jean-Baptiste was doing his Ph.D. under my supervision.

+This work was done at LIP6, the computer science research lab of the Université Pierre & Marie Curie, in France.

 This source is under GPL.
 You may access it freely but we ask you to propagate your modifications in this repository.

-Please find enclose some publications around this project:

 Publications
 ============

+Please find enclose some publications around this project:

 J.-B. Voron and C. Démoulins and F. Kordon.
 Adaptable Intrusion Detection Systems Dedicated to Concurrent Programs: a Petri Net-Based Approach.
 10th International Conference on Application of Concurrency to System Design (ACSD), pages 57-66, IEEE Computer Society, June 2010 http://lip6.fr/Fabrice.Kordon/pdf/2010-acsd-ids.pdf